No major problems with ballot drop boxes in 2020, AP finds - The Boston Globe

 Advertisement

-A previous AP investigation found far too few cases of potential voter fraud in the six battleground states where Trump disputed his loss to President Joe Biden to affect the outcome.

-A number of states — including Alabama, Arkansas, Indiana, Mississippi, North Carolina, Oklahoma, Tennessee and Texas — said they do not allow the use of drop boxes.
-Some had not allowed them before the 2020 election, when the coronavirus pandemic prompted wider use of mailed ballots.
+Several states said they do not allow the use of drop boxes while some had not allowed them before the 2020 election, when the coronavirus pandemic prompted wider use of mailed ballots.
 In states where they are used, secretaries of state or election commissioners may not be aware of every incident involving a drop box if it was not reported to their office by a county or other local jurisdiction.

 Drop boxes have been a mainstay in states with extensive mail voting for years and had not raised any alarms.
-They were used widely in 2020 as election officials sought to provide alternative ways to cast ballots with the COVID-19 outbreak creating concerns about in-person voting.
-The boxes also gave voters a direct method for submitting their ballots, rather than sending them through the US Postal Service and worrying about delivery delays.
+They were used widely in 2020 as election officials sought to provide alternative ways to cast ballots with the COVID-19 outbreak creating concerns about in-person voting and US Postal Service delays.

 Starting months before the 2020 presidential election, Trump and his allies have made a series of unfounded claims suggesting that drop boxes open the door to voter fraud.
 Republican state lawmakers, as part of their push to add new voting restrictions, have in turn placed rules around when and where the boxes could be accessed.

-Arizona Assistant Secretary of State Allie Bones said drop boxes are “safe and secure” and might even be considered more secure than Postal Service mailboxes.
+Allie Bones, Arizona assistant secretary of state, said drop boxes are “safe and secure” and might even be considered more secure than Postal Service mailboxes.
 She said bipartisan teams in the state collect ballots from the drop boxes and take them directly to secure election facilities, following so-called chain-of-custody protocols.

 Advertisement